 If you’re 65 or older and still working, you can find information regarding employer coverage and Medicare here.

-How Do I Qualify for Automatic Enrollment
+How Do I Qualify for the Automatic Medicare Enrollment Period

-Medicare Part A enrollment occurs automatically if you are eligible for Social Security retirement.
-You should receive your Medicare card about 3 months prior to your 65th birthday.
+When you apply for retirement benefits, you should also apply for your Medicare B. You should receive your Medicare card about 3 months prior to your 65th birthday.

-If you have been entitled to certain Social Security and Railroad Retirement Board (RRB) disability for at least 24 months, you could qualify for Medicare Benefits prior to attaining age 65.
+If you have been entitled to certain Social Security and Railroad Retirement Board (RRB) disability for at least 24 months, you qualify for Medicare Benefits prior to attaining age 65.

 If you have ESRD and require kidney dialysis or a kidney transplant, you can enroll in Original Medicare at any time before turning 65.

 Enrolling in Original Medicare

 There are a few ways to enroll in Original Medicare, Parts A, and B, through Social Security:

 - By calling 1-800-772-1213 (TTY 1-800-325-0778) Monday through Friday, from 7 am to 7 pm